 This shit is so Seattle.

 That actually happened; and though I had read the book and was interested in talking about it, I quickly left.
 And it’s the reason I avoid supposed “book clubs” and similar feedback-based events around Seattle — because everyone loudly has an opinion, or maybe several all at once, but not very many of them are responsive to what was asked.
-(I avoid theatre talkbacks too, for the similar reasons — you can read my rant on that here.)
+(I avoid most theatre talkbacks too, for the similar reasons.)

 Specific to literature, for all it is an “educated” town, Seattle often seems more in love with the idea of reading than with the actual work of it.